LESLIE: Alright. Now up, we’ve got Paul calling in from Tennessee who’s got an issue air in well water and with a water pump. Tell us what’s going on.

 TOM: Well, he told you 3 months because his warranty was 90 days, right?

-TOM: Paul, obviously, we’re getting air into that system and if it’s not coming through the bladder tank, I’m not quite sure where it’s coming in.
+TOM: Paul, obviously, we’re getting air in well water, into that system and if it’s not coming through the bladder tank, I’m not quite sure where it’s coming in.
 And I think you’re going to have to get a well expert there – a real expert – that understands these things and try to see if there’s any way they can determine exactly how that air is getting in.

 Do you have another well company that you might try?